husarion/rosbot-autonomy/README.md

 - **`SAVE_MAP_PERIOD`** - period of time for autosave map (set `0` to disable)
 - **`CONTROLLER`** - choose the navigation controller type

+> [!IMPORTANT]
+> Due to efficiency and official manufacturer support, it is recommended to use `foxglove-websocket`.
+When using `rosbridge-websocket`, it is necessary to edit `Custom Layers` to visualize the robot mesh.

 ## I. Running on a Physical Robot

 ### ROSbot 2, 2R and 2 PRO